 Doug King wants to change the construction industry paradigm, believing passionately that universal capability in sustainable development is essential not just to its future success but to the future of humankind.
 This attitude informs and enriches every aspect of his professional life.

 In his business, he believes in co-design, working collaboratively with established design teams in an atmosphere of free intellectual exchange.
 The philosophy extends across the supply chain, from expert contractors to end users, to share knowledge and build industry-wide capability.
 This approach focuses on buildability, regional and cultural understanding and operational requirements, resulting in better and more cost-effective buildings with longer useful life.

 In his public work, he has accepted prestigious policy and educational roles to pursue his philosophy.
 Since 2008, Doug has led a successful campaign to enhance sustainable design skills in professional education.
 He drove an initiative to introduce building physics into the civil engineering and architectural curriculums at UK universities.
 Supported by the Royal Academy of Engineering, the programme has resulted in a network of University Centres of Excellence in Sustainable Building Design.

-To ensure that he retains a creative outlook in all of his work, in his spare time Doug engages in fine art photography, for which he has won numerous competitions and exhibition selections.
+To ensure that he retains a creative outlook in all of his work, in his spare time Doug engages in landscape and fine art photography, for which he has won numerous competitions and exhibition selections.